kbroman/ProgrammingNotes/system76_laptop.md

   workspace above or below
 - `<super>-<up/down arrow>` to move to workspace above or below
-- `<super>-<ctrl>-<shift>-<left/right arrow>` to move window to monitor to left or right
+- `<super>-<ctrl>-<shift>-<left/right arrow>` to move window to monitor to left or right (or maybe up/down arrow, depending on how the monitors are set up)

 - `<ctrl>-c/v` for copy-paste except in terminal where you must use `<ctrl>-<shift>-c/v`
 - clipboard indicator for clipboard with memory: